Trucking Software vs Spreadsheets

 The Real Cost of Spreadsheets

-Factor in the risk of a missed IFTA deadline ($50+ penalty), a compliance lapse (out-of-service order), or a lost invoice (delayed payment for 30+ days) — and the "free" spreadsheet gets expensive fast.
+Factor in the risk of a missed IFTA deadline (penalty of $50 or 10% of tax due, whichever is greater), a compliance lapse (out-of-service order), or a lost invoice (delayed payment for 30+ days) — and the "free" spreadsheet gets expensive fast.

 Making the Switch

-OTR.ai is designed for owner-operators who have outgrown spreadsheets but don't want enterprise complexity.
-Connect your ELD and fuel card, import your data, and you're running in under 10 minutes.
-Your existing data doesn't disappear — OTR.ai has import tools for loads, expenses, fuel, and compliance items.
+OverTheRoad.AI is designed for owner-operators who have outgrown spreadsheets but don't want enterprise complexity.
+Connect your ELD, import your data, and you're running in about 30 minutes.
+Your existing data doesn't disappear — OverTheRoad.AI has import tools for loads, expenses, fuel, and compliance items.

 Specific Failure Modes: Where Spreadsheets Break First